sahithuppala05/Air-Pure-PMF-AQI-Analytics/README.md

 ## 🎯 Key Conclusion

-- Air pollution shows **regional and seasonal variation**
+- Air pollution varies significantly across regions and seasons
-- Public health is influenced by **multiple environmental and social factors**
+- Public health is impacted by a combination of environmental and demographic factors
-- EV adoption contributes to better air quality but is **not the only solution**
+- EV adoption contributes positively but is not a standalone solution

 ---

 ## 📈 Dashboard Features
-- Interactive charts (bar, line, donut, table)
+- Interactive visuals
 - Multi-level insights (trend, comparison, impact)
-- Clean and structured layout
+- Business-oriented storytelling

 ---

 ## 🚀 How to Run
 1. Clean datasets using Python
-2. Import into MySQL
+2. Import data into MySQL
-3. Run SQL queries for analysis
+3. Perform analysis using SQL
 4. Connect Power BI to MySQL
-5. Build visuals and dashboard
+5. Build and explore the dashboard

 ---

 ## 💡 Future Improvements
-- Add real-time AQI data
+- Integrate real-time AQI data
-- Include weather factors (temperature, humidity)
+- Include weather parameters (temperature, humidity)
-- Apply machine learning for AQI prediction
+- Build predictive models for AQI forecasting

 ---